Albert0i/RU301/topology1.md

 ```
 ![alt docker pull](homebrew-cluster-docker/img/docker_pull.JPG)

-**Caveat**: The base image to be used to built the image must match the version number of the running machine, ie. `20J2` in my machine.
+**Caveat**: Version of base image used to build customized image must match that in running machine, ie. `20J2` in my environment.

 ![alt 20H2](homebrew-cluster-docker/img/20H2.JPG)

-As of this writing, a version of `2.24.2` version of Docker Desktop is used.
+As of this writing, a version of `2.24.2` version of Docker Desktop is employed.

 ![alt Docker Desktop](homebrew-cluster-docker/img/4.24.2.JPG)